 - Temperature & Symptom Screening - Anyone coming on campus will be screened for a fever or symptoms.

-- Sick Policy - Anyone coming on campus must be symptom free (fever, diarrhea, cough, sore throat, shortness of breath, runny nose) for 72 hours.
+- Sick Policy - Anyone coming on campus must be symptom free (fever, diarrhea, cough, sore throat, shortness of breath, runny nose) for 24 hours without medication.
 Out of an abundance of caution, staff/students will need to go home immediately if symptoms occur at school.

-- COVID-19 Testing - We strongly encourage all families and students to get tested before returning to school and to follow all public health guidelines to protect the health and safety of everyone in our Class Family Group.
+- COVID-19 Testing - We ask that all families and students get tested before returning to school and to follow all public health guidelines to protect the health and safety of everyone in our Class Family Group.